Suyog2303/demo-project/javascript/README.md

-# Ponicode Demo Project - Python
+# Ponicode Demo Project - JavaScript

 This project is a starter kit to dive into Ponicode Unit Testing.
 Check the full documentation at https://www.ponicode.com/docs/get-started/installation.